 To have the treatment you lie on a radiotherapy couch.
 The radiographers help you to get into the right position and put on any moulds that you may need.

 Once you are in the right position your radiographers leave you alone in the room.
 This is so they are not exposed to radiation.
-You are alone for between 15 and 30 minutes.
+You are alone for around 15 to 30 minutes.
 Your radiographers watch you carefully on a closed circuit television screen (CCTV) and can speak to you through an intercom.

 They often take x-rays before you have the treatment.
 This is to ensure that you're in the correct position and is called image guided radiotherapy (IGRT).
-You might have x-rays before every treatment or once a week.
+You might have x-rays before every treatment.
+Sometimes more than one x-ray might be taken if the radiographers have made a change to your position on the treatment couch.

 You can't feel anything when you actually have the treatment.
 It doesn’t hurt but the couch is hard and you might feel uncomfortable.